 - Are guests seeing the error "Sorry, we couldn't find your invitation.
 Please double-check your last name for a typo, and try again."?
 See this support article.

-- Your guest may mistakenly be performing a Google search for a URL instead of entering the URL directly into the address bar of your web browser?
+- Your (less tech savvy) guest may mistakenly be performing a Google search (or other web search) for a URL instead of entering the URL directly into the address bar of your web browser?
 Please note that Google does not index all RSVPify events, and URLs should be entered into the address bar, and not searched for using Google or another search engine.
 If entered correctly, you will be directly navigated to the RSVP form, with no search required.

-- You've enabled the 'Max Acceptances' setting.
+- You, the event host, have enabled the 'Max Acceptances' setting.
 This setting allows you to automatically close your RSVP once you've reached a certain number of acceptances.
 If enabled unintentionally, your RSVP may appear as closed to your guests.
 You may disable this feature by visiting Settings > Other.